Tettra vs. Confluence: Compare the Top 2 Knowledge Management Software

 What can Tettra do?

-Tettra is an AI-powered knowledge management system that helps you curate important company information into a knowledge base, use it to answer repetitive questions in Slack and MS Teams and keep it up-to-date, organized, and complete with automation.
+Tettra is an AI-powered internal knowledge base that helps you curate important company information into a knowledge base, use it to answer repetitive questions in Slack and MS Teams and keep it up-to-date, organized, and complete with automation.

 As cloud-based software, it has a simple, user-friendly UI and integrates with Slack, Google Drive, MS Teams, and more.
 It also has a powerful context-driven search feature that lets you find any information in seconds.